winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 “The woman treasure said to the King, ‘I don’t understand.
 Did I say something disagreeable?’

 351\.
-“The king told the woman treasure, ‘You speak of such things as elephants, horses, jewels, chariots, golden wheels, halls, towers, names of garments, and delicious food.
+“The King told the woman treasure, ‘You speak of such things as elephants, horses, jewels, chariots, golden wheels, halls, towers, names of garments, and delicious food.
 These things are impermanent.
 They don’t last that long, but you exhort me to stay.
 How’s that agreeable?’
 {: #p351}

-“The woman treasure said to the king, “I don’t understand.
+“The woman treasure said to the King, “I don’t understand.
 What words would be kind and agreeable?’

 352\.
-“The king told her, ‘Suppose you were to say: “Elephants, horses, jewels, chariots, golden wheels, halls, towers, names of garments, and delicious foods are all impermanent and not long-lasting.
+“The King told her, ‘Suppose you were to say: “Elephants, horses, jewels, chariots, golden wheels, halls, towers, names of garments, and delicious foods are all impermanent and not long-lasting.
 Please don’t be attached to them.
 It’s tiresome to the spirit.
 Why is that?
 There isn’t much left of the King’s life before he goes to the next life.
 What’s born has its death, and those who come together have their separation.
 How can something that’s born have an eternal life?
 It’s best to cut off affections and live wishing for awakening.”
 These words I would called agreeable.’
 {: #p352}

 353\. “Ānanda, when she heard the King’s instruction, the beautiful woman treasure cried and wept.
 Wiping her tears, she said, ‘Elephants, horses, jewels, chariots, golden wheels, halls, towers, names of garments, and delicious foods are all impermanent and not long-lasting.
 Please don’t be attached to them.
 It’s tiresome to the spirit.
 Why is that?
 There isn’t much left of the King’s life before he goes to the next life.
 What’s born has its death, and those who come together have their separation.
 How can something that’s born have an eternal life?
 It’s best to cut off affections and live wishing for awakening.’